JiaanL/O_web/Readme.md

 Node.js v18.7.0 <br />
 Bootstrap 5.2.0 <br />

+(There are some packages above that have been downloaded and saved in this repository; however, it only aims to run the code faster and automatically save by using "go", "node", and "npm.")

 ### 1.2.
 SSH to Archive Node
 Before using ssh to connect, please get in touch with lzhou1110@gmail.com and send your computer ssh public key to store in the archive node of the server
 ```